 Alan Gorrie (b.
 19th July 1946, Perth, Scotland; bass, vocals); Mike Rosen (trumpet, guitar); replaced by Hamish Stuart (b.
 8th October 1949, Glasgow, Scotland; guitar, vocals); Owen 'Ormie' McIntyre (b.
 25th September 1945, Lennoxtown, Scotland; guitar); Malcolm 'Mollie' Duncan (b.
 24th August 1945, Montrose, Scotland; saxophone); Roger Ball (b.
 4th June 1944, Broughty Ferry, Scotland; saxophone, keyboards); Robbie McIntosh (b.
 6th May 1950, Dundee, Scotland, d.
 23 September 1974, Hollywood, U.S.A; drums).

-This unique act, an R'n'B/ soul group from Scotland with only two black musicians became one of the best selling and sounding funk bands in the world.
+This unique act, an R'n'B/ soul group from Scotland and originally with no black musicians became one of the best selling and sounding funk bands in the world.
 The horn section started out as "The Dundee Horns".
 They can be heard on Johnny Nash's reggae hit "I Can See Clearly Now".

 Eric Clapton and Bonnie Bramlett (of Delaney & Bonnie) helped them on their way to becoming a household name.
 But it wasn't until they reached the US and were signed to Atlantic Records that the Average White Band really took off (Jerry Wexler signed them on the spot, after they hit him at home on one of his parties, where they played him the basic tracks for what would become the White Album: "AWB").